ShahnamFeyzian/Software-Engineering-1-Course-Projects-S2024/README.md

 ## Assignment 5: Stop Limit Order

 In this assignment, we were supposed to add a new type of order to the `TinyME` application.
 The new order type is called `Stop Limit Order`.
 For more information, please refer to the description file in the `A5` folder.

+## Assignment 6: Technical Debt

+In this assignment, we were supposed to refactor the `TinyME` application to remove the technical debt, since the last version of the application was not well-designed.
+The technical debt was supposed to be removed in a way that the existing tests would not fail.
+For more information, please refer to the description file in the `A6` folder.